Mash639/jupyter-code-server/README.md

 # jupyter-code-server
-Deploying  a code server environment in jupyterhub
+Deploying  a vs code server environment in jupyterhub